If you move, you must update your address on both your driver’s license or ID and vehicle registration within 30 days after changing your address.

 - Yes, I have a star: If you are currently REAL ID compliant, you will only need to provide your address change documents (see below).

-- No, I do not have a star or I do not currently have a Florida driver's license or ID: If you are not currently REAL ID compliant, you must bring documents that validate your identity, Social Security Number (SSN) and Orange County residential address.
+- No, I do not have a star or I do not currently have a Florida driver's license or ID: If you are not currently REAL ID compliant, you must bring documents that validate your identity, Social Security Number (SSN) and Volusia County residential address.
 For most customers, those documents are 1) your birth certificate or passport and 2) your social security card and 3) two proofs of Volusia County residential address.

 2. Address Change Documents